-...carried out in full
+4.1 ... carried out in full

 Why would Russia, while stubbornly maintaining that the Chechen conflict was a purely internal affair, allow any measure of intervention by such a conspicuous agent of the 'international community' as the OSCE?

-With the benefit of hindsight, a plausible proposition would be that in 1995 a 'window of opportunity' was created by a combination of several factors, such as:
+With the benefit of hindsight, a plausible proposition would be that in 1995 a 'window of opportunity' was created by a combination of several factors, such as

-(1) A discernible sense of lack of direction and coherence by the responsible federal leadership in their political-military strategy toward Chechnya, - finding themselves in a quagmire of their own making and acting under the sometimes erratic and capricious guidance of Mr. Yeltsin.
-Thus a situation emerged where the Kremlin decision-makers could be more disposed to accept a form of outside involvement that would also relieve themselves of some of the burden of responsibility;

-(2) Russia's long-standing inclination to seek a more active role for the OSCE, in line with its general policy of promoting the idea of the OSCE eventually replacing NATO as the paramount all-European security organization.
-This principled position was no doubt conducive to Russia's willingness to allow the OSCE to assist in sorting out the crisis, - Chechnya offering, as it were, a test case of the credibility of Russia's professed enthusiasm for expanding the OSCE's role.
+- 1) a discernible lack of direction and coherence on the part of the responsible federal leaders in their political-military strategy involving Chechnya, who, acting under the sometimes erratic and capricious guidance of Mr Yeltsin, found themselves in a quagmire of their own making.
+Thus the Kremlin decision-makers might have been more disposed to accept a form of outside involvement that would also relieve them of some of the burden of responsibility; - 2) Russia's long-standing inclination to seek a more active role for the OSCE, in line with its general policy of promoting the idea of the OSCE's eventually replacing NATO as the paramount all-European security organisation.
+This principled position was no doubt conducive to Russia's willingness to allow the OSCE to assist in sorting out the crisis, Chechnya offering, as it were, a test case of the credibility of Russia's professed enthusiasm for expanding the OSCE's role.

 The 'window of opportunity' was, however, soon to be closed.
 By March 1997, the accomplishments of the Assistance Group were substantial, and very evident.
-At this stage, with the armed conflict having been brought to an end and elections having been held, the general attitude of the parties involved (i.e. the Russian federal as well as the Chechen regional authorities) seemed to have been that the major - and most pressing - tasks of the Assistance Group as envisaged in its mandate had been dealt with successfully and definitively.
-This view was explicitly laid down in a Statement by the Russian Federation to the OSCE Permanent Council of 13 March 1997, as follows:8
+At this stage, with the armed conflict having been brought to an end and elections having been held, the general attitude of the parties involved (the Russian federal as well as the Chechen regional authorities) seemed to have been that the major - and most pressing - tasks of the Assistance Group, as envisaged in its mandate, had been carried out successfully and definitively.
+This view was explicitly set forth in a statement by the Russian Federation to the OSCE Permanent Council on 13 March 1997, in which it was stated:

-"Taking into account the fundamentally new situation that has arisen with regard to the settlement in the Chechen Republic (Russian Federation), the Russian side wishes once again to draw attention to the fact that the part of the OSCE Assistance Group's mandate which is related to mediation efforts in the context of settling the armed conflict and smoothing the way to negotiations has been carried out in full.
+Taking into account the fundamentally new situation that has arisen with regard to the settlement in the Chechen Republic (Russian Federation), the Russian side wishes once again to draw attention to the fact that the part of the OSCE Assistance Group's mandate which is related to mediation efforts in the context of settling the armed conflict and smoothing the way to negotiations has been carried out in full.
 The dialogue that has begun between the federal authorities and the new leadership in Chechnya as a subject of the Russian Federation is, as is natural, being conducted directly and excludes any mediation efforts whatsoever by the OSCE representatives.

-We presume that the work of the Assistance Group has now been refocused on other aspects of its mandate, namely those that relate to essential areas in OSCE activities: monitoring of the human rights situation; assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and coordination of efforts in providing humanitarian aid.
+We presume that the work of the Assistance Group has now been refocused on other aspects of its mandate, namely those that relate to essential areas in OSCE activities: monitoring of the human rights situation; assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and co-ordination of efforts in providing humanitarian aid.

-The Russian side reiterates its willingness to engage in constructive co-operation with the Assistance Group on these issues".
+The Russian side reiterates its willingness to engage in constructive co-operation with the Assistance Group on these issues.